How to Make Ingrown Toenail Surgery Less Painful

 I have horribly low pain tolerance, so don’t think I give this advice lightly.

-Once my toes heal up, it is unlikely that I will have to deal with this issue again, but if I do I will know what to do and won't fear doing it.
+Once my toes heal up, it is unlikely that I will have to deal with this issue again, but if I do I will know what to do and who to see and won't fear doing it.

-You can reduce the pain of ingrown toenail surgery by following the above advice.
-It is based on personal experience, and it works!
+You can reduce the pain of ingrown toenail surgery just as I did simply by following the advice I've given you here.

 Did this article make you more willing to have ingrown toenail surgery?